iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/lstm-keras/next-frame-tutorial/README.md

 ## Encoder-Decoder Model

 One layer encoder-decoder model was used for training.
 The layer (both encoder and decoder) has 128 hidden units (no. of filters) with filter size of (3 x 3).
 The final layer in decoder is 1 x 1 2D conolutional layer with sigmoid activation to produce the frame with intensities between 0 and 1.
 Since it's a encoder-decoder model, the hidden states from encoder layer is used to initialize the hidden states in the decoder layer.
 The loss is propagated from the decoder prediction loss (encoder outputs are discarded).
 The training set is same as in the above model.
-Binary cross-entropy loss and RMSprop optimizer (learning rate = 0.001 and rho = 0.9) were used for the training.
+The model was trained to minimize the binary crossentropy loss and RMSprop optimizer (learning rate = 0.001 and rho = 0.9) was used during the training.

-To run this model:
+To run this model, set the epoch to 20 or little higher.
+The model converges fastly.

 ` python3 encoder-decoder.py
 `